OpenSLO/slogen/README.md

 `slogen destroy [path ot out dir (default to './tf')]`

-It will show the resources that deleted and ask for confirmation before deleting them.
+It will show the resources that will be deleted and ask for confirmation before deleting them.